viktorasm/viktorasm.github.io/_drafts/2015-01-01-automated-testing-maya-plugin-development.md

 C++ plugin output went to Maya standard output, Python output went to Script Editor history; tracking "what's going on" during execution meant a lot of hit and miss.

-Putting project aside and getting back to it after a couple of months would require quite a lot of fiddling around to get things to build again, run stuff in debug mode, figure out how to test this or that.
-In the even of having to rebuild my development environment, preparing Maya for such workflow would require quite some manual fiddling around, getting all required paths and buttons setup again.
+Putting project aside and getting back to it after a couple of months would require quite a lot of fiddling around to get things to build again, run stuff in debug mode, figure out how to execute tests.
+In the even of having to rebuild my development environment, preparing Maya for such workflow would require special configuration, getting all required paths and buttons setup again.

-This does sound really amature, I know.
-I guess the reason I ended up in this kind-of state was mainly discouraging thoughts like:
+I know, the whole situation does sound really amature.
+I guess the reason I ended up in this state was mainly discouraging thoughts like:

 *"It's not really clear how you can run tests in Maya"*

 *"I don't quite know how I will automate UI tests"*

-*"Poor IDE support for such type of testing"*
+*"I don't have IDE/tools support for such type of testing"*

 *"I already write tests though... just some things are easier to test by hand"*